vllry/seng299/README.md

 $git add *
 $git commit

 You will be prompted to write a commit message.
-PLEASE USE THIS TO SUMARIZE WHAT YOU HAVE DONE!
+PLEASE USE THIS TO SUMMARIZE WHAT YOU HAVE DONE!
 It is EXTREMELY helpful in keeping track of progress and locating when a bug was introduced.

 Finally, run
 $git push

 Git is very good at merging people's edits.
 For example, if one person edits one function and another person edits a different function in the same file, those changes can be consolidated automatically.
 However, sometimes conflicts happen that need human intervention to be resolved.
 That is a little too complicated to cover in this readme.
 Google what to do and/or ask Vallery when it happens.

+http://gitref.org/ is an excellent reference